When people brainstorm their favorite activities, root canals don’t generally make the list.

 Dental pulp allows you to feel stimuli on your teeth, like hot and cold temperatures.

 At Colorado Dental Group, we have an in-house endodontist, Dr. Chris Hahn.
-To learn more about the procedure, visit our root canals page.
+To learn more about the procedure, visit our endodontist page.